randrej/BlueWaffle/README.md

 # Blue Waffle
-An AVR based waveshaping/bitreduction pedal - INCOMPLETE! will be done in the next week.
+An AVR based waveshaping/bitreduction pedal - Alpha version It may or may not work, but it simulates pretty nicely in Proteus.

 ## Introduction
 Waveshapers and bitcrushers are pretty much the simplest digital signal processors, but they are very usable and versatile.